-From next March, many of our most used motorways across England will be updated to new ‘smart motorways’ – smart at catching motorists who are breaking the law.
+In the next few months many of the motorways across England will be updated to new ‘smart motorways’.

 The new smart motorways are set to bring the government even more cash through fines – with the most recent estimation at £250,000 per year.